Apache 2.0

 • Workflows are tools too: a parent flow can invoke another as a subgraph

-// Hand the LLM the URLs of the endpoints it
+// Hand the LLM the URLs it may invoke —

 calculatorapi.Arithmetic.URL(),